-44 See EU Commission (2004) and DoJ/FTC (2010) for the EU and US Horizontal Merger Guidelines.
+See EU Commission (2004) and DoJ/FTC (2010) for the EU and US Horizontal Merger Guidelines.
 However, "innovation markets" were explicitly considered in DoJ/FTC (1995).
-For a critical analysis of "innovation markets" see from different perspectives Davis (2003), Katz/Shelanski (2007, 41-44), Carrier (2008) and Drexl (2012).
+For a critical analysis of "innovation markets" see from different perspectives Davis (2003), KATZ/SHELANSKI (2007, 41-44), CARRIER (2008) and DREXI.
+(2012).

-45 For a broader explanation of this study and its theoretical background with also additional descriptive results see also Kerber/Kern (2014).
+For a broader explanation of this study and its theoretical background with also additional descriptive results see also Kerber/Kern (2014).

-46 In the first case with a pure product market innovation effects were only mentioned in the competitive assessment of the merger.
-In the second case that included innovation in the market defintion, innovation effects were either mentioned explicitly also in the competitive assessment or it was only claimed that the merger has anticompetitive effects on the market.
+In the first case with a pure product market innovation effects were only mentioned in the competitive assessment of the merger.
+In the second case that included innovation in the market definition, innovation effects were either mentioned explicitly also in the competitive assessment or it was only claimed that the merger has anticompetitive effects on the market.

-47 This means that in a third of all challenged US mergers the competition authorities have considered innovation aspects in at least one market.
+This means that in a third of all challenged US mergers the competition authorities have considered innovation aspects in at least one market.
 However this does not allow any clear conclusion about the importance of these innovation concerns in these cases.

-- 2003 to the later period 2004 - 2008.
-In the empirical study also other more innovation-specific assessment criteria could be found, as, e.g., using the plain number of competitors instead of more sophisticated concentration measures as the HHI or market shares in the competitive assessment part of the case.48 However, the study also showed that the agencies did not develop a clear consistent approach how to assess innovation effects of mergers but remained often vague about the reasonings why the merger might lead to negative effects on innovation.
+mentioned, a market definition that explicitly comprised also "research and development" in 70% of all (323) markets with innovation aspects.
+Therefore in the majority of cases such a more innovation-specific concept was used by the authorities.
+Although the FTC used this innovationspecific concept significantly more than the DoJ, both agencies used both concepts in regard to assessing innovation effects of mergers.
+Another interesting result is that a statistically significant increase of the use of the innovation-specific concept can be found from the period 1995 - 2003 to the later period 2004 - 2008.
+In the empirical study also other more innovation-specific assessment criteria could be found, as, e.g., using the plain number of competitors instead of more sophisticated concentration measures as the HHI or market shares in the competitive assessment part of the case.
+48 However, the study also showed that the agencies did not develop a clear consistent approach how to assess innovation effects of mergers but remained often vague about the reasonings why the merger might lead to negative effects on innovation.